edwin-bergstedt/FigCraft/README.md

 ```

 ### This will:<br>
-Create a virtual environment<br>
+Copy the files from github<br>
+Make sure UV is installed.
+(UV is an fast and easy way of managing python projects and virtual environments)<br>
-Install all required packages from pyproject.toml and requirements.txt (if present)<br>
+uv sync creates a virtual python environment for the program and installs all required packages from pyproject.toml and requirements.txt (if present)<br>

 ## ▶️ Usage<br>
 ### Run the script with the desired configuration file:<br>